gedeh/amazon-bot/README.md

     AMAZON_TRUSTED_MERCHANTS=Amazon,Amazon US
     ```

-    By default, it only trusts **Amazon** if the value is empty.
+    By default, it will only trust value specified in `AMAZON_MAIN_MERCHANT` if `AMAZON_TRUSTED_MERCHANTS` value is empty and fallback to **Amazon** if both are empty.

     See [config](./src/config.mjs) for complete reference of available configuration like Amazon site to use, default locale, and default currency.

 - Run `npm install`
 - Run the Selenium code using `npm run start`